Real Gone Kid

 "Real Gone Kid" is a song by Scottish pop rock band Deacon Blue.
 Vocalist Ricky Ross wrote the song about a performance he saw of ex-Lone Justice singer Maria McKee during a time when Deacon Blue and Lone Justice toured together.
 The lyrics are a tribute to McKee, with the narrator using the term "real gone kid" as a designation for craziness, referring to McKee's "wild" onstage performance style.
 The song was included on Deacon Blue's second studio album, When the World Knows Your Name (1989).

 Issued on 3 October 1988 as the first single from the album, the "Real Gone Kid" single includes three B-sides: "Little Lincoln", a cover of Sam & Dave's "Born Again", and a cover of Hüsker Dü's "It's Not Funny Anymore".
 "Real Gone Kid" was the band's first top-10 hit, reaching number eight on the UK Singles Chart, number 10 in Ireland, and number five in New Zealand.
 In Spain, the song peaked at number one for three weeks.

-Lyrical content

-Lyrically, "Real Gone Kid" is a tribute to American singer-songwriter Maria McKee, inspired by the experiences that Ricky Ross went through while touring with McKee's band, Lone Justice, as their opening act.
-Intrigued by McKee's "wild" behaviour on stage, Ross wrote the song about her, making the term "real-gone" refer to craziness.
-The lyrics of the track focus on the narrator's adoration of McKee.
-During the first verse, the narrator expresses his appreciation for McKee's older music, while the second verse and middle eight details the narrator's search for McKee keepsakes while reflecting on the way that she has improved his artistic knowledge.